-HOME Single Family Program
+HOME Single Family Programs

-HOME funds will be available for the renovation or new construction and sale of single-family dwellings, under the Home Ownership Works (HOW) program.
-HOME funds may be used for any of the following activities: acquisition, demolition, renovation/repairs or new construction.
+HOME funds will be used as a funding source through the City's Minneapolis Homes - Financing program for the acquisition and renovation or new construction and sale of single-family dwellings.
+HOME funds programmed for single family housing development and sale is administered under the City's Minneapolis Homes Financing Program umbrella, but its uses are restricted to ensure that their use is consistent with federal HOME regulations and the City's Consolidated Plan.
+HOME funds may be used for any of the following activities: acquisition, demolition, renovation/repairs, or new construction.